3 Minute Read

 For this article, we’re only focusing on cannabidiol, but these other compounds also play an important part in the overall equation of ECS health.
 More specifically, we want to talk about the connection between CBD and your gut.
 And also the immune system, because 70 to 80 percent of your gut lives in your immune system.
 Fascinating stuff, right?

 What is the link between CBD & gut health?

 To understand this link we need to explain something first.
 Those cannabinoid receptors we mentioned earlier, CB1 and CB2, are important to this explanation.
 Well, CB2 more so than CB1.
 You see, the CB2 receptors are found in many areas of the body, but concentrate in the gut, immune system, liver, and pancreas.

-As you take CBD oil, gummies, or any product with large amounts of cannabidiol you indirectly impact this system, organ, and gland in a positive way.
+As you take CBD oil, gummies, or any product with large amounts of cannabidiol you indirectly impact this system, organ, and gland.
 Let’s use the example of taking a Vitamin D supplement to better your bone health.

 In a similar way, you give your CBD to activate the CB2 receptors and strengthen the areas (i.e. gut, immune system, liver, pancreas) where these receptors live.

 Fortunately, many of these receptors are within the critical components of the digestive system.
 When you have a strong, healthy digestive system — this improves your gut.
 And a strong gut leads to a happy, vibrant immune system.

 See how this all works together for the common good?
 Who knew CBD played a role in this?
 Well, now you know!